CiscoDevNet/yang-explorer/README.md

 See the License for the specific language governing permissions and limitations under the License.

+# END OF SUPPORT

+As of **18th August 2020** this application is no longer maintained.
+Developers are free to use the code as-is, including forking, but no more updates will be forthcoming from the project maintainers and any new or outstanding issues will neither be tracked nor responded to.

 ### 1. Description
    An open-source Yang Browser and RPC Builder Application to experiment with Yang Data Models